exoplanet-dev/exoplanet/docs/tutorials/autodiff.md

 ## Gradient-based inference

 Now that we have a way of easily evaluating the derivatives of scalar functions, we have a wide array of new inference algorithms at our disposal.
-For example, if we use Aesara to evaluate our log probability function, we could pass the value and gradient to [`scipy.optimize.minimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) in order to find the maximum likelihood or maximum a posteriori parameters.
+For example, if we use PyTensor to evaluate our log probability function, we could pass the value and gradient to [`scipy.optimize.minimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) in order to find the maximum likelihood or maximum a posteriori parameters.
 But, the point of `exoplanet` is that it integrates with `PyMC` which provides implementations of various gradient-based Markov chain Monte Carlo (MCMC) methods like [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) and [No U-Turn Sampling](https://arxiv.org/abs/1111.4246).
 `PyMC` also supports gradient-based methods for [variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods), but (so far) `exoplanet` had mostly been used for MCMC.